YOU ARE HERE: zharth.net / Zharth's Music Log / Week 48 (Bloomfield & Friends)

 Monday (6/16/08): Bob Dylan - Tombstone Blues [Highway 61 Revisited, 1965]

-Comments: Michael Bloomfield not only sat in as Bob Dylan's lead guitarist for the revolutionary record Highway 61 Revisited, but he also sat in on the infamous folk festival gig that same year where Bob Dylan first "went electric", to the alleged horror of folk purists everywhere - a stunt that is arguably equal to Hendrix playing the Star-Spangled Banner at Woodstock.
+Comments: Michael Bloomfield not only sat in as Bob Dylan's lead guitarist for the revolutionary record Highway 61 Revisited, but also played during the infamous performance at the Newport Folk Festival that same year where Bob Dylan first "went electric", to the alleged horror of folk purists everywhere - a stunt that is arguably equal to Jimi Hendrix playing the Star-Spangled Banner at Woodstock.

 Tuesday (6/17/08): Mother Earth - Mother Earth [Living With The Animals, 1968]

-Comments: Here Michael Bloomfield lends his guitar skills to Mother Earth, a band that very much epitomizes the sixties spirit, and features Tracy Nelson giving a powerful vocal performance, as if not to be upstaged by Bloomfield.
+Comments: On this track that shares its name with the band that plays it, Michael Bloomfield lends his guitar skills to Mother Earth, a band that very much epitomizes the spirit of the '60s, and features Tracy Nelson giving a powerful vocal performance, as if not to be upstaged by Bloomfield.
 She barely holds out. ;-)

 Thursday (6/19/08): Muddy Waters - Can't Lose What You Ain't Never Had [Fathers And Sons, 1969]